macosui/macos_ui/README.md

 # Layout

-## Scaffold
+## MacosScaffold

-`Scaffold` provides a basic structure for laying out widgets in a way you would expect on macOS.
+`MacosScaffold` provides a basic structure for laying out widgets in a way you would expect on macOS.
 You must specify a `body` as the main content area, and you can optionally provide a `sidebar` that will show to the left of `body`.
 The `sidebar` can be resized by grabbing the split and dragging left or right.
 See the documentation for all customization options.